-As one would expect given Land Rover's off-roading heritage, the LR2 is the mountain goat of the premium compact crossover segment.
-Now in its sixth year on the market, the little ¬Ďute isn't quite as compelling as more modern rivals when it comes to day-to-day driving, although a refresh for the latest model year helps in this regard.
+As one would expect given Land Rover's off-road heritage, the LR2 is the mountain goat of the premium compact crossover segment.
+The little 'ute isn't quite as compelling as more modern rivals when it comes to day-to-day driving but stands out from the pack as Land Rover's most affordable model.

-Overall, the revisions give the LR2's cabin a clean, contemporary feel.
-Like other Land Rovers, the LR2 offers an elevated driving position and plenty of window area for a good view of the world outside.
-It also features the company's "stadium seating" layout, where rear passengers sit slightly higher than front occupants, for increased visibility.
+Like other Land Rovers, the LR2 provides an elevated driving position and plenty of window area for a good view of the world outside.
+It also features the company's "stadium seating" layout, where rear passengers sit slightly higher than front occupants for increased visibility.

 When the time comes to leave the trails behind, the LR2 is plenty refined on the pavement, although customers seeking dynamic handling might be better served by another crossover.